emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site has continue watching. ✔️
 1. Has a random movie button, but otherwise is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌

 ***
-## Watch2Day
-### Score: 14/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 9 servers but does not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is decent but has room for improvement. ⚠️
-1. Has built in subs for most things and allows adjustments. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have watchlists. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌

-***